EaseUS VideoKit

 Related Article>>MKV vs MP4

 Conclusion: After viewing AAC vs M4A, you can use any of these file formats to store your audio tracks.
-As you can tell, both of them have excellent quality audio.
-What might help you determine your choice as AAC is not as compatible with devices and OS as M4A.
+As you can tell, both of them have excellent-quality audio.
+What might help you determine your choice, as AAC is not as compatible with devices and OS as M4A?

-Convert AAC to M4A or vice versa
+Convert AAC to M4A or Vice Versa

 There are several free Windows converters that you can use to convert AAC to M4A or vice versa.
-If you want a converter that doesn't reduce file quality, try EaseUS Video Converter as it is specialized in making fast yet precise conversions which is ideal for AAC to M4A conversions.
-This powerful software can be used to convert, compress, or edit audio files.
+If you want a converter that doesn't reduce file quality, try EaseUS VideoKit, which specializes in making fast yet precise conversions and is ideal for AAC to M4A conversions.
+This powerful software can be used to convert, compress, or edit audio files and videos.

 Likewise, this best free audio converter is simple to use.
 There is no tutorial required to complete the conversion process.
 You can also convert multiple audio files at once to save time.
 Also, you can extract audio from your favorite videos.